Euro20179/AIO-LIMAS/README.md

 ./aiolimas
 ```

-A server and web ui will then be running on `localhost:8080`
+A server will then be running on `localhost:8080`

+I highly recommend using [the web ui](https://github.com/euro20179/aio-web) to get a ui, however you can make your own (docs are very incomplete)

 ### Configuration